jairosghquled/jairosghquled/README.md

 <br>

-basic dni criteria: heavily religious, is/used to be staff in DDS or DSS or supports them, ableist, racist, homophobic, etc., if ur gonna tell me to boost your content if we aren't close, BELOW 13 or OVER 21, fujoshis/fudanshi/fujins, people that know me irl, ai "artists", darkshippers, ageplayers (age regressors are fine)
+basic dni criteria: heavily religious, is/used to be staff in DDS (Deep Dive Seals) or DSS (Deep Sea Seals) or support them, ableist, racist, homophobic, etc., if ur gonna tell me to boost your content if we aren't close, BELOW 13 or OVER 21, fujoshis/fudanshi/fujins, people that know me irl, ai "artists", darkshippers, ageplayers (age regressors are fine)

 </td>
 </tr>